Patient reported outcome measure tracking

 Medbridge was looking to expand their portfolio of products to include a tool to aid in the collection and reporting of patient reported outcome measures (PROM) as it could lead to higher reimbursement rates.
 Most PROM tools on the market were geared toward surgical practices and were far too expensive and cumbersome for the rehabilitation therapy industry to use.

-As design lead, I developed the patient and provider experiences of the PROM platform.
+As lead designer, I developed the patient and provider experiences of the PROM platform.
 Responsibilities included generative research around the opportunity space, developing personas, journey mapping, writing context scenarios, wireframing, creating interactive prototypes, user testing, and delivering final comps.

 — Martha Hostetter and Sarah Klein, The Commonwealth Fund